447327642/NetworkBased-Modeling-for-the-Spread-of-Scientific-Ideas/README.md

 ## Expected Results

 Based on previous research, we expect an interaction between network structure and the spread of opinions.
 In previous research using a grid instead of a network, the system was very dynamic, fluctuating between having one or two predominant ideas.

 We also predict that the connectivity of an agent in the network will be more important than innovation for the spread of ideas.
 Thus, poorly connected nodes, even if highly innovative, will not be the origin of a predominant idea.

-Previous research using a grid instead of a network has shown that, given uniform levels of innovation, the life span of ideas did not change, but their speed of degradation did.
+Previous research using a grid instead of a network has shown that, at different but uniform levels of innovation, the life span of ideas did not change, but their speed of degradation did.
+We expect similar behavior on netwoks if unifrom innovation rates are introduced.
+However, we expect slower idea propagation through the system (rise), when coming from low-connected nodes.
+With introducing the concept of varying innovation rates to different agents, we expect more dynamic behavior, with unequal period lengths corresponding to varying node connectivities and innovation rates.
+Scepticism of agents in network would potentially also prolong the individual paradigm periods.

+We would also expect a mutual interaction between network structure and scientific idea formation.

 ## References